nextdotxyz/linux-for-humans/lessons/01-command-line/03-list-directories-ls-command.md

 drwxr-xr-x 2 nt-user nt-user 2 Apr 17 23:09 Videos
 ```

 Commands have things called flags (or arguments or options, whatever you want to call it) to add more functionality.
-See how we added -a and -l, well you can add them both together with -la.
-The order of the flags determines which order it goes in, most of the time this doesn’t really matter so you can also do ls -al and it would still work.
+See how we added `-a` and `-l`, well you can add them both together with `-la`.
+The order of the flags determines which order it goes in, most of the time this doesn’t really matter so you can also do `ls -al` and it would still work.

 ```bash
 $ ls -la